MyTooliT/ICOc/Documentation/API/api.rst

 .. doctest::

-   >>> from mytoolit.can.streaming import StreamingConfiguration
+   >>> from icotronic.can.streaming import StreamingConfiguration

    >>> async def read_streaming_data():
    ...     async with Network() as network: